windmill-labs/windmilldocs/docs/intro_scripts.md

 ## Getting Started

-In this tutorial, we'll create a basic Hello world script, and cover Windmill's main concepts: scripts, accepting user input, and runs.
+In this tutorial, we'll create a basic Hello world script, and cover some of the Windmill's main concepts: scripts, accepting user input, and runs.
+Scripts can be turned directly into standalone apps, but can also be composed together using flows.

+We will cover flows in a [separate intro](/intro_flows).
+In there, we will see that in flows, while some of the steps are custom busiess logics scripts from your workspace or inlined directly into the flow, most of the steps are generic scripts made by the community in the [WindmillHub](https://hub.windmill.dev) and directly pickable inside the flow builder when approved by the WindmillHub moderators.

 ### Step 1: Login